mutheo-mugabi/Term-Paper-Assignment/README.md

-We reimplement the probabilistic goal recognition system from scratch in Python, evaluate it across all six planning domains from the paper (Block Words, IPC-Grid, Logistics, Intrusion Detection, Campus, Kitchen), and investigate the sensitivity of the unspecified β parameter as a group extension.
+We reimplement the probabilistic goal recognition system from scratch in Python, evaluate it across all six planning domains from the paper (Block Words, IPC-Grid, Logistics, Intrusion Detection, Campus and Kitchen), and investigate the sensitivity of the unspecified β parameter as a group extension.

 ---